deepanshu1420/DeeMusic-NextGen/README.md

 ## ✨ New Features & Highlights

 - **Pin & Like Songs:** Users can pin or like their favorite tracks and see how many songs are pinned or liked.
-- **Glassmorphism Design:** A new modern UI inspired by Apple Music and iOS 18.6 beta.
+- **Glassmorphism Design:** A modern UI inspired by Apple Music and iOS 18.6 beta.
 - **Smooth Animations:** Transitions and interactions throughout the app are now smoother and more engaging.

 ---